 The central issue in the debate over climate change is the question: is climate change caused by humans burning fossil fuel and releasing carbon dioxide into the atmosphere?

-Although this question has been debated for many decades, it rose to international prominence following a seminal piece of research by scientists at Grenoble University on Antarctic ice cores, published in 1999.
+Although this question has been debated for many decades, it rose to international prominence following a seminal piece of research by an international team of scientists on Antarctic ice cores, published in 1999.